 - gently put them in bed when they are just about to sleep

-- turn on noise machine
+- turn on a white noise machine

 Step 4: Start having them sleep in the crib.

 Once they are comfortable taking naps in their crib and a good bedtime routine is established, they can now sleep in their crib and stay asleep.
 If you gradually do all the steps and have patience, you can get your baby to sleep in their crib even after co-sleeping.

 How to Get Baby to Sleep in Crib Without Crying it Out